 Safeguarding your children is our top priority.
-The academy will continue to monitor the safeguarding of vulnerable children and to support families in difficulty as best we can during this enforced closure and will be available for contact should parents have any concerns they need to report or discuss.
+The academy will continue to monitor the safeguarding of vulnerable children and to support families in difficulty as best we can during this partial enforced closure and will be available for contact should parents have any concerns they need to report or discuss.
 If you have any such concerns, please contact the academy through a new email address:

 Safeguarding children and young people is the responsibility of everyone.

 If you are concerned that a child is being abused or they may be at risk of harm, you should contact and make a referral to North Lincolnshire’s Single Access Point Team on:

 - 01724 296500 (9am to 5pm Monday to Thursday, 9am to 4.30pm Friday)